vk3xxx/Assignment2/assignment-documents/team-profile/personal-info.md

 ## Bruno Gusmao

 From Sao Paulo, Brazil.
 My student number is s3851527.
 I first came to Australia in 2014 with my wife to study English.
 We both fell in love with this country and decided to make Australia our new home.
 Since then, I have studied Building Design (Architectural) through Holmesglen Institute in Melbourne and got a job as an Architectural Draftsperson back in 2016.
 In 2018 we have moved down to Hobart.
 Portuguese is my native language, but I also speak a bit of Spanish.
-I`m currently trying to learn some French, but can`t find much time lately.
+I am currently trying to learn some French, but cannot find much time lately.
 My favourite hobbies are watching Football and playing Videogames.
 I have always had an interest in Technology but never got do any formal studies in this field.
 I believe that IT jobs will be in high demand in the future, as already happens, and I want to keep myself relevant to the job market.

 ___